Singapore Telecommunications: A Mixed Picture (OTCMKTS:SGAPY)

 Singapore is a mature telecommunications market, with the country's mobile population penetration rate already at above 150%.
 This implies that Singapore mobile operators' revenue growth (or decline) is largely influenced by ARPU or Average Revenue Per User.

 In the past decade, the Singapore market's post-paid mobile ARPU has been decreasing almost every year, with the rate of decline accelerating in the past five years.
-Apart from structural issues such as the SMS text messaging services being disrupted by free alternatives, there are also specific issues pertaining to the domestic market that have been a drag on Singapore Telecommunications' mobile ARPU.
+Apart from structural issues such as the SMS text messaging services being disrupted by free alternatives, there are also specific issues pertaining to the domestic market that has been a drag on Singapore Telecommunications' mobile ARPU.

 Post-Paid Mobile ARPU For Singapore Mobile Operators Singapore Telecommunications (SingTel) And Starhub